Back to California

 Terms To Know

-A detailed study done by state agencies to understand the costs and benefits of major regulations, as prescribed by the Department of Finance.
+A standardized report prepared by state agencies to assess the potential adverse economic impact of major regulations on businesses and individuals, as prescribed by the Department of Finance.

 Limits and Unknowns